Ethiopian Catholic Church

+The Ethiopian Catholic Church is a sui iuris (autonomous) Eastern Catholic church that is based in Ethiopia.
+As a particular church of the Catholic Church, it is in full communion with the Holy See.
+Established in 1930, the church is organised under a metropolitan bishop who exercises oversight of a number suffragan dioceses.
+In its liturgical services, it uses the Alexandrian Rite in the Geʽez language (a local liturgical language).

-Like the other Eastern Catholic Churches, the Ethiopian Catholic Church is in full communion with the Holy See.
-It holds the Christological doctrine of the Council of Chalcedon and accepts the universal jurisdiction of the pope.
-These points distinguish it from the Ethiopian Orthodox Tewahedo Church, an Oriental Orthodox Church which comprises most Christians in the country.
+It holds to the Christological doctrines defined at the Council of Chalcedon and accepts the universal jurisdiction of the pope.
+These points distinguish it from the Ethiopian Orthodox Tewahedo Church, an Oriental Orthodox church which comprises most Christians in the country.

-The Ethiopian Catholic Church follows the Alexandrian liturgical rite used by the Ethiopian Orthodox Tewahedo Church and the Coptic Church.
-As its liturgical language it employs Ge'ez, a Semitic language that fell out of daily use several centuries ago.

-Terminology

-Since January 2015, the term "Ethiopic Catholic Church" can be applied to either the church proper, the Eritrean Catholic Church or to both jointly, since the liturgy of both churches is celebrated in the Ethiopic or Ge'ez language.

 History

 The Portuguese voyages of discovery opened the way for direct contacts between the Catholic Church and the Ethiopian Orthodox Church.
-In the 14th century, Catholic missionaries arrived in Ethiopia.
-On 28 August 1439, Pope Eugene IV sent a message of unity with the Catholic Church to Ethiopian Emperor Constantine I, but this effort was unsuccessful.
+In the 15th century, Catholic missionaries arrived in Ethiopia.
+On 28 August 1439, Pope Eugene IV sent a message of unity with the Catholic Church to Ethiopian Emperor Qostantinos I, but this effort was unsuccessful.

 With Islamic attacks up to 1531 threatening Christian Ethiopia, an appeal from the Emperor to the Portuguese brought support to defeat the Adal Sultanate in the Ethiopian–Adal War.
 Jesuit missionaries came with the Portuguese to Ethiopia.
-These missionaries focused their conversion activities on the country's governing class, including the Emperor, to have the Ethiopian Orthodox Church unite with the Catholic Church.
+These missionaries focused their conversion activities on the country's governing class, including the emperor, to have the Ethiopian Orthodox Church unite with the Catholic Church.
 The Emperor Susenyos was converted primarily by Father Pedro Páez.
 In 1622, Susenyos made Catholicism the state religion.
-The next year, Pope Gregory XV named Afonso Mendes, a Portuguese Jesuit, Patriarch of the Ethiopian Church.
+The next year, Pope Gregory XV named Afonso Mendes, a Portuguese Jesuit, patriarch of the Ethiopian Church.
 A formal union in 1626 was declared when Patriarch Mendes came to the country.
 With Mendes trying to Latinize the Ethiopian church, Susenyos used force to impose the Latinization.
 Public backlash resulted.
 In 1632, Susenyos died.
 His successor Fasilides in 1636 removed Mendes from the country, ended the union with Rome and removed or killed the remaining missionaries.
-For the next 200 years, Ethiopia was closed to Catholic Missions.
+For the next 200 years, Ethiopia was closed to Catholic missions.

 In 1839, Italian Lazarist and Capuchins missionaries arrived, albeit within certain limitations imposed on them due to strong public opposition.
 That same year, Justin de Jacobis was appointed first Prefect Apostolic of Abyssinia and entrusted with the foundation of Catholic missions in that country.
 After laboring with great success in Abyssinia for eight years, he was appointed titular Bishop of Nilopolis in 1847, and shortly afterwards Vicar Apostolic of Abyssinia, but he refused the episcopal dignity until it was finally forced upon him in 1849.